Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 3. Find out more about Ewan James and his equipment. - This information is all in the 'About' page which is Ewan's history plus what guitar and equipment he uses.
 4. Watch videos by Ewan James. - The home page has a youtube video on it (but this was disabled in the media statements for mobiles in the css due to time and experience constraints).
 5. Buy official merchandise and ticket. - This section could be added in the future fairly easily once merchandise is available.

+To fully test the site I used several devices, both virtual and real.
+For testing on desktop/laptop devises I used HP Envy, HP Pavilion and Apple MacBook Air laptops.
+The HP laptops both had 5 of the 6 major browsers, so I used the HP Envy to test on Chrome Version 88.0, Firefox Version 86.0, Internet Explorer V1909, Microsoft Edge Version 88.0 and Opera Version 2019.04.09.
+Then I used both the Apple MacBook, Iphone X and Iphone 5 to test the Safari browser.
+I also used www.responsinator.com to test the responsiveness virtually of other devices I did not have access to.

+From my testing I found the following:

+1. iphone X (and all devices using Safari browser):  The background images do not stay fixed in the background and scroll with the content.
+2. iphones in landscape mode leave white bars down each side of the screen.
+Social media icons stay hover color of gold after being selected.
+This could be how mobiles handle that though.
+3. Apple & Google Download links are rendering off the right of the on screen on small desktop pages and mobile devices causing them to scroll (except for the small laptop>.
+4. Postcode cell in signup page not accepting postcodes and has up/down arrows which means the 'type' is set wrong in my code.

 ## DEPLOYMENT